EduardoZepeda/coffee-bytes-hugo/content/posts/por-que-deberias-usar-django-framework/index.en.md

 From my point of view the advantages outweigh the disadvantages, so I consider it a very attractive option to develop a complex website when you have little time or need to find developers fast.

 Still not convinced?
-Remember that Instagram is the largest Django backend website out there.
+Remember that Instagram is the largest Django backend website out there and despite they've been modifying their system slowly, it was thanks to Django's rapid prototyping that allowed them to became the monster app that they're now.

 In the end, as always, this is my point of view and everyone has their own.
 I hope this post has shown you something you would not have considered about Django before reading it.